 Later, I added a few animals from the Safari Ltd. North American Wildlife TOOB and River TOOB to include land, air, and water animals.
 (Note: I have free TOOB Keys available that make it much easier to identify the animals!)

 Because of my Zoey’s age, I used the continent labels without pins for the world map.
-I added animals from the Safari Ltd. North America Wildlife TOOB, Rainforest TOOB, Arctic TOOB, Wild TOOB, Penguins TOOB, Land Down Under TOOB, and Pandas TOOB.
+I added animals from the Safari Ltd. North America Wildlife TOOB, Rainforest TOOB, Arctic TOOB, Wild TOOB, Penguins TOOB, Land Down Under TOOB, and Safari Ltd Pandas TOOBPandas TOOB.
 I have free TOOB Keys for these TOOBS, too.

 You wouldn’t need to use as many different TOOBS.
 I have TOOBS to cover animals for all the continents.
 If you’ll be doing a lot of geography work with preschoolers, you might find it worthwhile to invest in a number of different TOOBS.
 They’re all wonderful!
 But you can keep the animals as simple as you wish.

 Zoey again had fun placing the animals on the appropriate continent.